A sine-square deformation approach to quantum critical points in one-dimensional systems

 This high accuracy can be attributed to the nature of our criterion, which is based on the condition that local expectation values become equal across all sites.
 Because many independent combinations of local observables can be constructed from this condition, multiple sequences of $(h^x_{\mathrm{cross}})_n$ and $(h^x_{\mathrm{min}})_n$ are available for extrapolation.
 These sequences include trends converging from both above and below toward the critical point, which collectively lead to a highly robust convergence to a single value of $h^x_{\mathrm{c}}$.

 We performed the same analysis for several other values of $h^z$, and the extrapolated QCPs obtained from system sizes up to $L = 84$ are summarized in the phase diagram shown in Fig.~\ref{phasediagram}.
 Each point represents the critical value of $h^x_{\mathrm{c}}$ determined from the finite-size scaling of $(h^x_{\mathrm{cross}})_n$ and $(h^x_{\mathrm{min}})_n$, while the solid line connecting the data points serves as a guide to the eye.
-For comparison, the phase boundary reported in a previous DMRG study~\cite{Ising_pd} is also plotted as a dashed line.
-In that work, the QCP was determined as the point at which the energy gap closes, based on DMRG calculations for system sizes up to $L=300$ followed by extrapolation to the thermodynamic limit.
-Although their analysis involved larger system sizes, our SSD-based results show very good agreement with the previous boundary.
+For comparison, we also show as a dashed line the phase boundary reported in Ref. \cite{Ising_pd}, where the QCP was identified from the closing of the excitation gap using the infinite-size DMRG algorithm \cite{DMRG1,DMRG2}.
+Despite using only system sizes up to $L\leq84$, the SSD-based analysis yields results in very good agreement with those of Ref. \cite{Ising_pd}.